 25 November 2020

-Re-Imagined Radio has twice celebrated the enduring legend of D.B.
-Cooper who, on Thanksgiving Eve, jumped from a hijacked passenger airplane into the dark and stormy night over Southwest Washington.
+Our third foray into the enduring legend of D.B.
+Cooper who, on Thanksgiving Eve, 1971, jumped from a hijacked passenger airplane into the dark and stormy night over Southwest Washington.
 Neither Cooper, nor the ransom money, has ever been found.
 His hijacking of a Northwest Orient jet airplane remains the only unsolved case of U.S. air piracy.
 To some, he is a hero.
 To others, a criminal.
-Join us for our third foray into the Cooper Vortex.
 LEARN more

 22 January 2020